olikurt1/htmlLearn/README.md

  Can add CSS to HTML via external where a link is added to the css file in the html head.

- Can add it internally to the HTML file by placing all selectors and declarations within <style> elements
+ Can add it internally to the HTML file by placing all selectors and declarations within <style> elements</style>

  inline CSS means it can be added directly one HTML element by placing it into the tag with the style attribute.

+# cssLearn

+Summary of what wasnt added:
+Different types of selectors when using a css file such as classes, ID and type selectors, these provide specificity to elements regarding which styles are applied to which elements.
+There are also universal selector which is applied to every HTML element.
+ID selector is the most specific.

+Styles can have more than one selector applied to them, this way a single selector can have its own style but then that same selector can be chained to another selector and have different style.
+Or there can be descendant selector where one element is the child of another and it has the parents style applied to it.

+## Box and Padding
+every element within an html file is a box/has a border surrounding it.
+Padding: width between actual content and border
+Border: the space between padding and margin
+Margin: space between the border of one box and an adjacent box